-- Management actions are in place to address environmental impacts, but these actions are not comprehensive and there are concerns about their effectiveness. - Habitats affected by the fishery have not been mapped, but the fishery is unlikely to have geographical overlap with highly sensitive habitats. - There is inadequate fishery independent monitoring of habitats and ecosystems but no evidence of impacts as a result of the fishery. - A target or byproduct species is known to have a key ecosystem role (e.g. as a keystone predator or ecosystem engineer) and is inadequately accounted for in management actions BUT there is no evidence of ecosystem impacts as a result of the fishery.
+- There is inadequate fishery independent monitoring of habitats and ecosystems but no evidence of impacts as a result of the fishery. - A target or byproduct species is known to have a key ecosystem role (e.g. as a keystone predator or ecosystem engineer) and is inadequately accounted for in management actions BUT there is no evidence of ecosystem impacts as a result of the fishery.

-- No management actions are in place to address fishery impacts on habitats and ecosystems. - Management actions are in place but are not appropriate to the scale of the fishery and are not likely to be effective . - Management of habitat impacts is based on poorly supported assumptions/ecologically irrelevant spatial scales, or data that is likely compromised by its age. - A target or byproduct species is known to have a key ecosystem role (e.g. as a keystone predator or ecosystem engineer), and there is evidence of ecosystem impacts as a result of the fishery that are not accounted for in management actions.
+- No management actions are in place to address fishery impacts on habitats and ecosystems. - Management actions are in place but are not appropriate to the scale of the fishery and are not likely to be effective. - Management of habitat impacts is based on poorly supported assumptions/ecologically irrelevant spatial scales, or data that is likely compromised by its age AND it is likely that the fishery encounters sensitive habitats. - A target or byproduct species is known to have a key ecosystem role (e.g. as a keystone predator or ecosystem engineer), and there is evidence of ecosystem impacts as a result of the fishery that are not accounted for in management actions.